Colorado Women's Basketball Lands Talented Transfer Portal Addition

 How Mecailin Marshall Fits With Colorado

 She can play either guard spot, rebounding well for her size and getting buckets from all three levels.
-Marshall wasn't the most efficient scorer, but Payne's quickly materializing foundation should allow her offensive game to open up.
+Marshall wasn't the most efficient scorer, but she dealt with heavy defensive pressure and was lethal on catch-and-shoot opportunities.
+Payne's quickly materializing foundation should allow her offensive game to open up.

-With a scorer grabbed, Colorado can focus on adding additional shooting and production, especially in the frontcourt.
-The graduations of forwards Jade Masogayo and Anaëlle Dutat opened up space for the Buffs to acquire size
+With a scorer grabbed, Colorado can focus on shooting, playmaking and the frontcourt.
+The graduations of forwards Jade Masogayo and Anaëlle Dutat opened spots for the Buffs to replace with size.
+Sources told On SI that the Buffaloes' next target is former UT Arlington star forward Kira Reynolds, who was on an official visit to Boulder over the weekend.

 Sign up for our free newsletter and follow us on Facebook for the latest news.